ahmed-cmyk/InnovateSolutions/README.md

 - Fixed a bug where admins could not create/edit jobs.
 - Redesigned both the View Jobs and View Students pages.
 - Added a link on the View Jobs filter form that lets users view all jobs.

+## 07/10/20 - 01:29PM
+- Fixed an issue with create job form not rendering for admins